SofiaSaeedAhmed/Brick-Breaker-Game/README.md

 `Main.java` had a `initBoard()` method which I separated into a different class file called `Board.java`.
 This class file also has a `get()` method.

-**Purpose:** This refactoring creates a Board class responsible for initializing and managing the game board.
+_Purpose_: This refactoring creates a Board class responsible for initializing and managing the game board.
 The Main class now creates an instance of Board and adds its blocks to the root of the scene.
 This separation enhances code organization and maintainability.

-**Location:** This file is located in the BrickGame folder along with all other classes- Main.java, Block.java, Bonus.java etc.
+_Location_: This file is located in the BrickGame folder along with all other classes- Main.java, Block.java, Bonus.java etc.

 **2- New BallInitializer.java file made**

 `Main.java` had a `initBall()` method called in `public void start(Stage primaryStage) throws Exception` section and initialized further in the code.
 I separated this into a different file called `BallInitializer().java`.
 Moreover the `xBall` and `yBall` calculations are now done in the main method where `initBall()` was called before instead of putting them in the `BallInitializer.java` class.
 This was done because if I coded that in the separate class, the ball was dropping from the very top instead of dropping from the center and above the paddle.

-**Purpose:** Refactoring the `initBall()` method into a different class can offer several advantages in terms of code organization, readability, and maintainability.
+_Purpose_: Refactoring the `initBall()` method into a different class can offer several advantages in terms of code organization, readability, and maintainability.

-**Location:** This file is located in the BrickGame folder along with all other classes- Main.java, Block.java, Bonus.java etc.
+_Location_: This file is located in the BrickGame folder along with all other classes- Main.java, Block.java, Bonus.java etc.

 **3- New PaddleInitializer.java file made**

 `Main.java` had a `initBreak()` method in `public void start(Stage primaryStage) throws Exception` section and initialized further in the code.
 I separated this into a different file called `PaddleInitializer().java`.

-**Purpose:** Refactoring the `initBreak()` method into a different class can offer several advantages in terms of code organization, readability, and maintainability.
+_Purpose_: Refactoring the `initBreak()` method into a different class can offer several advantages in terms of code organization, readability, and maintainability.

-**Location:** This file is located in the BrickGame folder along with all other classes- Main.java, Block.java, Bonus.java etc.
+_Location_: This file is located in the BrickGame folder along with all other classes- Main.java, Block.java, Bonus.java etc.

 **4- New ButtonStyleHelper.java file made**

 I wanted to style the `Begin Playing` button in `startGame()` method declared in Main.java file so I made a separate class file to put the styling code for the button.

-**Location:** This file is located in the BrickGame folder along with all other classes- Main.java, Block.java, Bonus.java etc.
+_Location_: This file is located in the BrickGame folder along with all other classes- Main.java, Block.java, Bonus.java etc.

 # Modified Java Classes: